kordejong/ruminations/documentation/repository.md

 work on the issue.
 Solving such conflicts is likely to be easier than solving conflicts when merging a ready topic branch with an updated master branch.
 This is especially true when rebasing a topic branch happens regularly.
 Rebasing topic branches on top of an updated main branch can happen as often as needed.
-Merging a topic branch into the main branch happens only once, once the related issue is solved.
+Merging a topic branch into the main branch happens only once, after the related issue has been solved.

 ```{note}
 Merging a topic branch that has been rebased on the main branch will never result in merge conflicts.